German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig

 Hotspot in Biodiversity Science

-iDiv is a DFG research centre with more than 400 employees and members based primarily in Halle, Jena and Leipzig.
-Here, researchers from more than 35 nations establish the scientific basis for the sustainable management of our planet’s biodiversity.
+iDiv is a DFG research centre with more than 450 employees and members based primarily in Halle, Jena and Leipzig.
+Here, researchers from 40 nations establish the scientific basis for the sustainable management of our planet’s biodiversity.

 Biodiversity refers to the diversity of life – not only species diversity but also genetic diversity, diversity of functions, interactions and ecosystems.
 We know that our actions dramatically change this diversity: species become extinct, genetic information and entire ecosystems are lost.
 At the same time, we know little about the extent of these changes, the underlying processes and consequences for humanity.